luc-blaeser/gcbench/README.md

 # Metrics

+## Performance Metrics

-The following metrics are computed by the benchmark:
+The following performance metrics are computed by the benchmark:

 | Name                  | Description                                   | Better    | Calculation
 | --------------------- | --------------------------------------------- | --------- | ------------